wagskydive/LED_Mesh_Controller_Planning/README.md

 ### Build Script
 The `scripts/build_image.sh` helper installs PlatformIO (if missing) and generates firmware binaries.
+It also builds the SPIFFS image and merges all artifacts into `combined.bin`.
 Run it from the project root:

 ```bash
 chmod +x scripts/build_image.sh